MewsSystems/gitbook-connector-api/operations/messages.md

 ## Get all messages

 Get all messages belonging to the specified [Message threads](messagethreads.md#message-thread).
 Messages can only be returned for message threads you have created.
-Note this operation uses the `Limitation` property to implement a form of data pagination and thus limit the quantity of items returned.
+Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request